DrVoHo/Rubik_solver/README.md

 solving to 4 implemented pattern.

-scanning of own pattern and store as a own pattern for solving cubes.
+scanning and store of own pattern.
 With this function a copy of a cube can be generated.

-scramble cube with given number of moves
+scramble cube with given number of moves.

 Mechanical setup is placed on Thingiverse: